YepSfx/FFPlay-3.4.8/README.md

 ### Notes
 - Ensure all dependencies are correctly installed and available in your system path before building or running demos.
 - For detailed instructions on installing MSYS2 and building SDL2/FFmpeg, refer to their official documentation.

+---
+If you have any questions, please e-mail me @ cj.github.proj@gmail.com